Block storage performance

 Description of single disk performance calculation formula:

-SATA HDD local disk
+SATA HDD Local disk

-SATA HDD indicators
+SATA HDD index

 d1、d1ne